mgravell/DraftBlogs/Pipelines/Part3.md

 Once again we've gone for a "fast path" when we have enough data in the single span, reading 4 successive bytes, then using `Skip()` to logically consume them.
 Conversely, if we need to use multiple spans (which should be rare), we might as well simply read 4 bytes and then compose them.
 Since we're pre-checking that we expect 4 bytes in the buffer, it isn't a problem to throw the `EndOfStream` exception if something goes wrong, but we could also have used a `Try*` pattern if we prefer not to throw.

-I'm *not* going to re-implement `ReadUtf8` against the `BufferReader`, since we've already covered utf-8 decoding more than enough - the only significant difference would be that instead of a `foreach` loop we'd have a `while` loop, and (very importantly) we need to remember to take `reader.Index` into account against each span, something like:
+I'm *not* going to re-implement `ReadUtf8` against the `BufferReader`, since we've already covered utf-8 decoding more than enough - the only significant difference would be that in the worst-case code path (multiple spans), instead of a `foreach` loop we'd have a `while` loop, and (very importantly) we need to remember to take `reader.Index` into account against each span, something like:

 ```
 while(bytes > 0 && !reader.End)